 If you're carrying excess weight, constantly fatigued, suffer from skin disorders and/or poor digestive function, consider doing a colon cleanse to clear your digestive system of accumulated waste.
 This will allow your body to reset and able to absorb nutrients more efficiently.

-Our hand crafted Cleanse Me, which is prepared from Australian Bentonite Clay, Ground Psyllium Husk, Ground Flax Seed and Dried Apple, Cinnamon and Ginger, is an ideal protocol to achieve this periodically.
+Our hand crafted Cleanse Me colon cleanse product is an ideal protocol to follow periodically to help cleanse your digestive tract - which is prepared from Australian Food-Grade Bentonite Clay, Ground Psyllium Husk, Ground Flax, Dried Apple, Cinnamon and Ginger.

 3. Iron Rich Foods